coreui/coreui/docs/layouts/partials/callouts/warning-data-bs-title-vs-title.md

-Feel free to use either `title` or `data-coreui-title` in your HTML.
-When `title` is used, Popper will replace it automatically with `data-coreui-title` when the element is rendered.
+You can choose to use either `title` or `data-coreui-title` in your HTML.
+If you opt for `title,` Popper will automatically change it to `data-coreui-title` upon rendering the element.